Josef-Friedrich/mscxyz/docs/cli.rst

       --rename <path-template>
                             A path template string to set the destination location.
-      --only-filename RENAME_ONLY_FILENAME
+      -t <directory>, --target <directory>
+                            Target directory
-                            Rename only the filename and don’t move the score to a different directory.
+      --only-filename       Rename only the filename and don’t move the score to a different directory.
       -A, --alphanum        Use only alphanumeric characters.
       -a, --ascii           Use only ASCII characters.